tsuki-lang/tsuki/spec.md

 ```
 val (a, b, c) = (1, 2, 3)
 ```
-Certain elements of a tuple may be ignored while unpacking, using the `_` identifier:
+Certain elements of a tuple may be ignored while unpacking, using the `_` wildcard pattern:
 ```
 val (x, _, z, _) = (1, 2, 3, 4)
 ```